geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-02-24/meeting-transcript.md

 ##### **Chenyu** [[00:53:32](https://www.youtube.com/watch?v=Dm83mY6ONks&t=3212)]
 Sounds good.
 LLVM speed?
-I don't know if this person is here, but there are... is typing.
+I don't know if this person is here, but there are.. is typing.
 Is that you?
 We can grant you speaker role.